-(In Millions) April 2, 2011 Dec.
-25, 2010 Deferred income on shipments of components to distributors \$ 826 \$ 622 Deferred income from software and services operating segments 987 125 Current deferred income \$ 1,813 \$ 747 Non-current deferred income from software and services operating segments 312 21 Total deferred income \$ 2,125 \$ 768
+(In Millions) (Oct.
+1, 2011 Dec.
+25, 2010 Deferred income on shipments of components to distributors \$ 833 \$ 622 Deferred income from software and services operating segments 1,084 125 Current deferred income \$ 1,917 \$ 747 Non-current deferred income from software and services operating segments 381 21 Total deferred income \$ 2,298 \$ 768

-We classify non-current deferred income from the software and services operating segments within other long-term liabilities on the consolidated condensed balance sheets.
+We classify non-current deferred income from the software and services operating segments in other long-term liabilities.

-Note 19: Chipset Design Issue
+Note 20: Chipset Design Issue

-In January 2011, as part of our ongoing quality assurance procedures, we identified a design issue with the Intel[®] 6 Series Express Chipset family (formerly code-named Cougar Point).
+In January 2011, as part of our ongoing quality assurance procedures, we identified a design issue with the Intel® 6 Series Express Chipset family (formerly code-named Cougar Point).
 The issue affected chipsets sold in the fourth quarter of 2010 and January 2011.
 We subsequently implemented a silicon fix, and began shipping the updated version of the affected chipset in February 2011.
-We estimate that the total cost to repair and replace affected materials and systems, located with customers and in the market, will be \$654 million.
+We estimate that the total cost to repair and replace affected materials and systems, located with customers and in the market, will be \$733 million.
 We recorded a charge of \$311 million in the fourth quarter of 2010, which comprised \$67 million in product costs for the affected chipsets and \$244 million to establish a product accrual for this issue.
-We recognized an additional charge of \$343 million in the first quarter of 2011, primarily related to an additional product accrual for the estimated costs to repair and replace affected materials and systems sold subsequent to December 25, 2010.
-The charges incurred in the first quarter of 2011 are reflected in the results of the PC Client Group operating segment.
-As of April 2, 2011, the remaining product accrual for the chipset design issue was \$483 million.
-We are currently working with customers to agree on reimbursement to repair and replace affected materials and systems.
+We recognized a charge of \$343 million in the first quarter of 2011, primarily related to an additional product accrual for the estimated costs to repair and replace affected materials and systems associated with products sold subsequent to December 25, 2010.
+In the second quarter of 2011, we recognized an additional \$79 million charge as we finalized agreements with customers for reimbursement to repair and replace affected materials and systems.
+Therefore, we do not expect to have any significant future adjustments to our estimate.
+The charges incurred in the first half of 2011 are reflected in the results of the PC Client Group operating segment.
+As of October 1, 2011, the remaining product accrual for the chipset design issue was \$144 million and is classified within other accrued liabilities.